-Between clients, listings, networking, and maintaining a bookkeeping system, real estate professionals have a lot on their plate.
+Between clients, listings, networking, and maintaining a bookkeeping system, real estate agents have a lot on their plate.
 Inefficiency in any of these areas is not good for business, especially when it comes to your books.

 What is real estate bookkeeping?

-Real estate bookkeeping involves the recording and tracking of any transactions that are used for the purpose of property management.
+Most real estate bookkeeping involves the recording and tracking of any transactions that are used for the purpose of property management.
 Real estate bookkeeping is used by owners of real estate agencies, property managers who are managing property for clients, those who maintain housing association accounts, construction company managers, those who oversee investment trusts, and providers of real estate services.